 Signed Edward Burtynsky print

-$1000 for his/her school towards funding Environmental Education learning experiences for students
+$1000 for their school and/or early learning centre towards funding Environmental and/or Indigenous Education learning experiences for students

 Runner-Up (two recipients) will each receive: